nunit/docs/docs/articles/vs-test-adapter/AdapterV4-Release-Notes.md

 # Adapter V4 Release Notes

-## NUnit3 Test Adapter for Visual Studio - Version 4.2.0 - Des 11, 2021
+## NUnit3 Test Adapter for Visual Studio - Version 4.2.0 - Dec 11, 2021

 This is a bug fix release, with the following fixes: